Practical ways to invest in Reits

 2. Buying Reit unit trusts

-This option may be appropriate if you are just starting out with investing or prefer to delegate the task of investing to a third party to do it on your behalf.
-Unit trusts are one way you can let professionals handle your Reit investments for you.
+This option may be appropriate if you are new to investing or prefer to delegate the task of investing to a third party to do it on your behalf.
+With unit trusts, you can let professionals handle your Reit investments for you.

 What you can do: